jkasaudhan/beautiful-jekyll/_posts/2017-02-06-ES6-new-features.md

 subtitle: Comparision between ES5 and ES6 features.
 ---

-This post contains the list of new features introduced in ES6.
-Similarly, we will go through the syntax used in ES5 side by side with ES6.
+This post contains important new features introduced in ES6.
+We will go through the syntax used in ES5 side by side with ES6.

 #### Classes